-This chapter provides a brief overview of OAuth 2.0 authorization framework and OpenID Connect.
-The next chapter introduces InterSystems IRIS® data platform support for OAuth 2.0 and OpenID Connect.
+This page provides a brief overview of OAuth 2.0 authorization framework and OpenID Connect.
+Another page introduces InterSystems IRIS® support for OAuth 2.0 and OpenID Connect.

 The OAuth 2.0 authorization framework enables a third-party application (generally known as a client) to obtain limited access to an HTTP service (a resource).
 The access is limited; the client can obtain only specific information or can use only specific services.
 An authorization server either orchestrates an approval interaction or directly gives access.
 OpenID Connect extends this framework and adds authentication to it.

 Resource owner — Usually a user.